 This committee organizes the lost & found room and helps students reclaim books, supplies and clothing.
 Volunteers work from 7:45 to 8:30 am (timing is flexible) on their assigned mornings.
 Click HERE for more information.

-Each year, parents and students from Burroughs, MICDS and Whitfield work together to sponsor this event, which provides the St. Louis community with information about summer educational, recreational, leadership and volunteer opportunities.
-The Fair's location rotates among the three schools.
+Each year, this fair provides the St. Louis community with information about summer educational, recreational, leadership and volunteer opportunities.
+The Fair is now virtual.
 Click HERE for more information.

 Committee members create interest in and provide assistance for the performing, visual and practical arts at JBS.
 Committee members assist with set design/building and publicity; create t-shirts; place fliers around town to boost sales; and sponsor pre-show receptions and concession sales for selected events.
 Click HERE for more information.